hhhhh168/feature-adoption-ab-test/data/README.md

 # Data Directory

-This directory contains generated data files for the WorkHeart A/B testing platform.
+This directory contains generated data files for the A/B testing platform.

 ## Contents